MkUnion and state machines in Go

 State machines builder

-struct that wires Transition, dependencies and state together.
+struct that wires the Transition, dependencies, and state together.

 Handle(ctx context.Context, cmd C) error

-that apply command to state, and return error if something went wrong during transition.State() S
+that applies a command to the state and returns an error if something went wrong during the transition.State() S

-that return current state of the machineDep() D
+that returns the current state of the machine.Dep() D

-that return dependencies that machine was build with.
+that returns the dependencies the machine was built with.

-This standard helps build on top of it, for example testing library that we use in Testing state machines & self-documenting leverage it.
+This standard helps build on top of it; for example, the testing library we use in Testing state machines & self-documenting leverages it.

-Another good practice is that every package that defines state machine in the way described here,
+Another good practice is that every package that defines a state machine in the way described here

-function that will return bootstrapped machine with package types, like so:
+function that will return a bootstrapped machine with package types, like so:

 func NewMachine(di Dependency, init State) *machine.Machine[Dependency, Command, State] {